 Pursuant to the savings clause in the Homeland Security Act of 2002, Public Law 107-296, Section 1512, 116 Stat.
-2310 (November 25, 2002), the DHS and its component agency ICE have relied on preexisting Privacy Act systems of records notices for the collection and maintenance of records pertaining to information received from confidential and other sources.
-As a law enforcement investigatory agency, ICE collects and maintains information regarding possible violations of law from a number of sources, including confidential sources, State, local, tribal and Federal law enforcement agencies, and members of the public.
+2310 (November 25, 2002), the Department of Homeland Security (DHS) and its component agency Immigration and Customs Enforcement (ICE) have relied on preexisting Privacy Act system of records notices for the collection and maintenance of records pertaining to ICE's arrests of individuals, and searches, detentions, and seizures of property pursuant to ICE's law enforcement authorities.
 As part of its efforts to streamline and consolidate its record systems, DHS is establishing a component system of records under the Privacy Act (5 U.S.C.

 552a) for ICE to cover these records.
-This new system of records will allow ICE to collect and maintain records concerning the identities of and information received from documented confidential sources and other sources who supply information to ICE regarding possible violations of law or otherwise in support of law enforcement investigations and activities.
+The collection and maintenance of this information will assist ICE in meeting its obligation to record its actions regarding searches of individuals and property, arrests of individuals, and detentions and seizures of property and goods pursuant to ICE's law enforcement authorities.

-In accordance with the Privacy Act of 1974, DHS is giving notice that it proposes to consolidate three legacy record systems: Treasury/CS.053 Confidential Source Identification File (66 FR 52984 October 18, 2001), Treasury/CS.058 Cooperating Individual Files (66 FR 52984 October 18, 2001), and Treasury/CS.122 Information Received File (66 FR 52984 October 18, 2001), into a DHS/ICE system of records notice titled, United States Immigration and Customs Enforcement Information, and Confidential Sources.
-Categories of individuals, categories of records, and the routine uses of these legacy system of records notices have been consolidated and updated to better reflect the DHS/ICE Information, and Confidential Sources record systems.
+In accordance with the Privacy Act of 1974, DHS is giving notice that it proposes to consolidate two legacy record systems: Treasury/CS.212 Search/Arrest/Seizure Report (66 FR 52984 October 18, 2001) and Treasury/ CS.214 Seizure File (66 FR 52984 October 18, 2001) into an ICE system of records notice titled Search, Arrest, and Seizure Records.
+Categories of individuals, categories of records, and the routine uses of these legacy system of records notices have been consolidated and updated to better reflect ICE's search, arrest, and seizure records.
 Additionally, DHS is issuing a Notice of Proposed Rulemaking (NPRM) concurrent with this SORN elsewhere in the Federal Register.
 The exemptions for the legacy system of records notices will continue to be applicable until the final rule for this SORN has been completed.
 This system will be included in the Department's inventory of record systems.